Last updated: 25 January 2021

 - a major run on the fund, which combines all of these stress events occurring simultaneously.

-While current market conditions have been severe and we have seen a significant number of members switching substantial amounts into Cash, the experience has been well within the limits we have been stress testing for many years.
+While market conditions throughout 2020 were severe and we saw a significant number of members switching substantial amounts into Cash, the experience was well within the limits we have been stress testing for many years.

-That preparation has enabled us to take action where necessary to respond to the evolving environment and ensure Sunsuper continues to be in a very strong liquidity position, with more than sufficient liquidity available to meet all member claims in a timely fashion.
+That preparation enabled us to take action where necessary to respond to the evolving environment and ensure Sunsuper continued to be in a very strong liquidity position, with more than sufficient liquidity available to meet all member claims in a timely fashion.

 How does Sunsuper value our alternative assets?